 When Coop brings Kim Case to her home town of San Saba, he finds the people there in fear after recent Indian raids, and the nearby Army fort ready to attack.
 The Army major's adopted son, an old friend of Coop's, is an Indian himself whom Kim has long been in love with, despite the strong opposition of her uncle, whose wife and children were killed by Indians.
 It is learned that the Sioux have teamed with the Crow and Kiowa to fight in retaliation for massacres led by notorious anti-Indian leader Santiago Quesada.

 Duke stops by the town of Stark Bluff looking for a friend and his wife who had formerly been on the wagon train.
-He finds out that the friend is dead, and his wife has been forced to work for the ruthless saloon owner who bosses the town, including the judge and sheriff.
-When Duke tries to help her he is framed for killing a deputy, and the saloon owner uses Duke's life as leverage to force the woman to marry him.
+He finds out that the friend is dead, and his wife has been forced to work for ruthless saloon owner Zeb Stark, who bosses the town, including the judge and sheriff.
+When Duke tries to help her he is framed for killing a deputy, and Stark uses Duke's life as leverage to force the woman to marry him.

 Coop brings Link Cheney to the wagon train after the professional gambler is wounded by sore losers in a game.
 Link is nursed back to health by Dorthea Gillford, and the two fall in love, but Dorthea hopes Link will quit gambling.
 A problem arises with Link's old mentor Eucher Jones, who plans for Link to play and lose to his new protégé.